katanemo/katanemo-aaa/samples/ehr-service/README.md

     ```
     $ katutil get-default-service | jq -r .serviceId
     ```
-2. Deploy ARC and Katanemo using CDK
+3. Deploy ARC and Katanemo using CD
+   > Use account-email that you used when onboarding with katanemo.
+And complete service registration step to get service-id
     ```
     $ sh deploy.sh <katanemo-account-email> <service-id>
     ```

 After deployment is complete you will see following new resources in your AWS account,

-1. DynamoDb tables for patient and diagnost records
+1. DynamoDb tables for patient and diagnostic records
 2. Lambda authroizer
 3. Lambda function to manage patient records
 4. Lambda function to manage diagnostic records